 For my personal reviews of the best and worst travel strollers check out my other post.

-Sling / Baby Carrier – While I put mine in hold luggage because I might need it for hikes and other non-stroller friendly spots, many parents swear by babywearing your child at the airport.
-You still have to take the baby out for security, so in my opinion, it’s not very helpful.
+Sling / Baby Carrier – While I put mine in hold luggage because I might need it for hikes and other non-stroller-friendly spots, many parents swear by babywearing their child at the airport.
+You still have to take the baby out for security (and not all airlines allow you to have the baby in it for take-off or landing), so in my opinion, it’s not very helpful.

 Hold Luggage for Flying with the Baby:

 Medicine kit – I never put meds in a carry-on (apart from teething gel) because it’s unlikely that the baby will suddenly get a random fever.
 Have some baby Tylenol with you and nail clippers.
-We never use the suction things for nose buggers, because both kids hated them all including electric ones.
+We never used the suction things for nose buggers, because both kids hated them all, including electric ones.

 Unless you’re going to London or New York City, then forget about car seats, because you won’t be able to install them in any taxis anyway.
 Many times I completely avoided having to bring a car seat and used public transport – it’s totally possible, especially if you’re heading to Europe.